Barbra Streisand: Return to the stage

-In 1966, she repeated her success with Funny Girl in London's West End at the Prince of Wales Theatre.
-From 1965 to 1968 she appeared in her first four solo television specials, including the Emmy award-winning My Name is Barbra.
+In 1966, Streisand repeated her success with Funny Girl in London's West End at the Prince of Wales Theatre.
+From 1965 to 1968 she appeared in her first four solo television specials, including the Emmy Award–winning My Name is Barbra.

-Career
+Stardom

 Singing

 Streisand has recorded 50 studio albums, almost all with Columbia Records.
 Her early works in the 1960s (her debut The Barbra Streisand Album, The Second Barbra Streisand Album, The Third Album, My Name Is Barbra, etc.) are considered classic renditions of theatre and cabaret standards, including her pensive version of the normally uptempo "Happy Days Are Here Again".
 She performed this in a duet with Judy Garland on The Judy Garland Show.
 Garland referred to her on the air as one of the last great belters.
-They also sang "There's No Business Like Show Business" with Ethel Merman joining them.
+They also sang "There's No Business Like Show Business", with Ethel Merman joining them.

 Beginning with My Name Is Barbra, her early albums were often medley-filled keepsakes of her television specials.
 Starting in 1969, she began attempting more contemporary material, but like many talented singers of the day, she found herself out of her element with rock.
 Her vocal talents prevailed, and she gained newfound success with the pop and ballad-oriented Richard Perry-produced album Stoney End in 1971.
 The title track, written by Laura Nyro, was a major hit for Streisand.

-During the 1970s, she was also highly prominent on the pop charts, with Top 10 recordings such as "The Way We Were" (US No. 1), "Evergreen (Love Theme from A Star Is Born)" (US No. 1), "No More Tears (Enough Is Enough)" (1979, with Donna Summer), which as of 2010 is reportedly still the most commercially successful duet, (US No. 1), "You Don't Bring Me Flowers" (with Neil Diamond) (US No. 1) and "The Main Event" (US No. 3), some of which came from soundtrack recordings of her films.
-As the 1970s ended, Streisand was named the most successful female singer in the U.S. – only Elvis Presley and The Beatles had sold more albums.
+During the 1970s, she was also highly prominent on the pop charts, with Top 10 recordings such as "The Way We Were" (US No. 1); "Evergreen (Love Theme from A Star Is Born)" (US No. 1); "No More Tears (Enough Is Enough)" (1979, with Donna Summer), which as of 2010 is reportedly still the most commercially successful duet, (US No. 1); "You Don't Bring Me Flowers" (with Neil Diamond) (US No. 1); and "The Main Event" (US No. 3), some of which came from soundtrack recordings of her films.
+As the 1970s ended, Streisand was named the most successful female singer in the U.S. — only Elvis Presley and The Beatles had sold more albums.
 In 1980, she released her best-selling effort to date, the Barry Gibb-produced Guilty.
 The album contained the hits "Woman in Love" (which spent several weeks on top of the pop charts in the fall of 1980), "Guilty", and "What Kind of Fool".